 Under normal market conditions, the Equity Constituent has tended to exhibit a realized volatility that is higher than the Target Volatility and that is higher than the realized volatility of the Bond Constituent in general over time.
-As a result, and because the Target Volatility is only 3.0%, the Index will generally need to reduce its exposure to the Equity Constituent in order to approximate the Target Volatility.
+As a result, the Index will generally need to reduce its exposure to the Equity Constituent in order to approximate the Target Volatility.
 Therefore, the Index may have significant exposure for an extended period of time to the Bond Constituent, and that exposure may be greater, perhaps significantly greater, than its exposure to the Equity Constituent.
 Moreover, under certain circumstances, the Index may have no exposure to the Equity Constituent.
 However, the returns of the Bond Constituent may be significantly lower than the returns of the Equity Constituent, and possibly even negative while the returns of the Equity Constituent are positive, which will adversely affect the level of the Index and any payment on, and the value of, the CDs.